+- canceled.

+- 3. Runtime-level entities.

 - A runtime describes a specific execution data context, i.e., the state of each variable.
 A runtime can be:

 - initialized (created)

 - checked for its status

 - terminated.

 If we look closely at the entities, we may notice that each entity turns out to be a composite.
-For example, a program operates high-level data (recipe and coffee-machine), enhancing them with its subject area terms (program\run\id for instance).
+For example, a program operates high-level data (recipe and coffee-machine), enhancing them with its subject area terms (program_run_id for instance).
 This is totally fine as connecting contexts is what APIs do.